CellFateNucOrg/Luthi_etal/README.md

 Some additional data files for plotting are available in ./fountains and ./publicData directories.
 Some datafiles were not included as they were too large, and can be obtained upon request.

+Scripts for quantifying ASI neuron images as well as generating unlabelled images for blind scoring are in ./skn1ImageAnalysis folder.
+ASI signal intensity results in are ./imageStats subfolder and blind scoring of ASI phenotype is in ./scoring folder.